 16 December Sunday

 Anthony has brought out his Christmas Tree made of tyres.
 This is the third year for this tree.
 He keeps it on a pallet out in his yard.
 It is there all year to be seen at any time if anyone walks out back where all the machinery and used tyres are kept.
 At this time of year, he brings the pallet with the tree on it out near the road with a small forklift and he places it near to the petrol pumps.
 He adds a few bits of fresh greenery.
 Now we know it is Christmas.

 15 December Saturday

-About four o maybe five years ago—the last time I was in hospital, the surgeon came to collect me when they were ready for me.
+About four or maybe five years ago—the last time I was in hospital, the surgeon came to collect me when he was ready for me.
 I was wearing my hospital gown, with little paper elasticized slippers and a little paper hat.
 The hat was like a shower cap.
 The surgeon and I walked down to the operating theatre together.
 We chatted about this and that as we walked.
 This time I was in the bed and ready to go when a man came to collect me.
 He was not the surgeon.
 He was a Porter.
 I did not have to walk to the operating theatre.
 The Porter pushed me and my bed though the maze of corridors.
 Before we left, he raised the bed so that I was sitting upright.
-I thought he was doing that so that I could see where we were going.
-He said, “I knew you would want to look around.
+I assumed he was doing that so that I could see where we were going.
+He said, “I know you will want to look around.
 Well anyone would, wouldn’t they?
 And no doubt you will see someone you know along the way.”

 12 December Wednesday